vimtastic/trackers/README.md

 ## Renaming a tracker

-Create a new tracker, and set the old tracker's `product [ { "previous_id": } ]` to point to the ID of the new tracker.
-Do _NOT_ remove the old tracker, simply set its status to be `inactive`.
+Create a new tracker, and set its `product [ { "previous_id": } ]` to point to the ID of the old tracker.
+Set the status of the old tracker to be `inactive`.
+Do _NOT_ delete the old tracker.